terra-money/docs/docs/learn/terra-station/download/terra-station-desktop.md

 ## Receive tokens from an exchange

-1. Purchase your tokens using an exchange that supports Luna.
+1. Purchase your tokens using [an exchange that supports Luna](https://coinmarketcap.com/currencies/terra-luna-v2/markets/).

 2. Withdraw any token supported by the Terra network from your exchange.
-Every exchange will be different and one should visit the web page of their preferred exchange for details on how to withdraw tokens.
+Every exchange will be different and you should visit the web page of their preferred exchange for details on how to withdraw tokens.
 Use the following steps as a generic guide.

     1. To receive tokens to your wallet, use your wallet address.
 To copy your wallet address, just click on the name of your wallet in the upper right-hand corner of the app and click on **COPY** just below the address.
 Your wallet address will take the following form: `terra<random-numbers-and-letters>`